HariAbram/microSYCL/README.md

  			--map  : test for different memory access patterns
 					--transpose : with transpose
 					--mat-add   : with matrix addition
-			-i: for different routines in vectorization benchmark 1 - range with USM
-		    	  2 - range with Buffer and Accessors
-		    	  3 - nd_range with USM
-		    	  4 - nd_range with Buffer and Accessor
 			--mem-alloc	: to alloc memory using SYCL and standard malloc --reduction	: to test reduction using atomics and sycl reduction construct --range	: to test sycl range construct